gcanti/docs-ts/README.md

 Using `docs-ts` is as simple as annotating your code with a JSDoc comment.
 The one opinionated requirement of `docs-ts` is that all modules and their exported functions and classes must be annotated with an `@since` JSDoc tag indicating when that piece of code last received a modification.

 `docs-ts` also supports specifying an `@category` JSDoc tag to group associated module exports in the generated documentation.
 You can also provide examples for your code using an `@example` JSDoc tag. `docs-ts` will also type-check all code annotated with `@example` tags to ensure that you have not made any errors in your sample code.
+All sample code is also run using `ts-node`, and the NodeJS [assert](https://nodejs.org/api/assert.html) module can be used for on-the-fly testing.

 By default, `docs-ts` will search for files in the `src` directory and will output generated files into a `docs` directory.
 For information on how to configure `docs-ts`, see the (Configuration)[#configuration] section below.